 As it so happens, your gut microbes may help you maintain a healthy weight and ideal physique.
 They also might hold the answer to why some of us are protected from obesity.
 In other words, if you want to accelerate fat loss, one of the best things you can do for yourself is improve gut health.

 Since the dawn of the fitness industry, it’s been believed that, when it comes to supplements, they’re the very last thing a person should focus on.
-Additionally, many persons from the 50’s all the way up until the present day place the importance of each aspect of fitness (training, diet, supplementation) into a percentage chart like:
+Additionally, many persons from the 50’s all the way up until the present day place the importance of each aspect of fitness to burn fat (training, diet, supplementation) into a percentage chart like:

 - Diet: 75%